Thursday, June 11, 4:00pm – Sunday, June 14, 2:00pm at

 The Great Lakes Foragers Gathering is the largest annual gathering of wild food enthusiasts in the Great Lakes region.
 You can look forward to a variety of classes and workshops covering foraging, cooking with wild foods, and other traditional skills.
 Plus you will have the opportunity to sample amazing wild food dishes at every meal.
 And, of course, we will continue our tradition of creating great memories, making new friends, and building a strong community.

 There will be edible and medicinal plant and mushroom walks, and classes on a wide range of topics including cooking with with foods, herbal medicine, plant and mushrooms ID, wilderness skills, and much more.
 And this year we are adding kids classes to our agenda!
 But this event is much more than just walks and classes.
 This is a community.
-So we will also have group foraging, a barter, a potluck, a wild foods cooking contest, story telling, open mic, and group projects.
+So we will also have group foraging, a barter, a potluck, a wild foods cooking contest, open mic, and group projects.
 We encourage everyone to participate in any or all of these.
-So bring your foraging basket, stuff to trade, a dish to pass or an cooking contest entry, your favorite foraging story, and your talent for open mic.
-For the full schedule, click here.
-For detailed class descriptions, click here.
-We have booked several top notch teachers this year.
-For instructor bios, click here.
+So bring your foraging basket, stuff to trade, a cooking contest entry, and your talent for open mic.
+We are still working on out line-up.
+Full schedule, class descriptions, and instructor bios will be available in the spring.

 Food: To keep costs low, we do not hire anyone to cook for us.
 Instead, we provide the staple ingredients for breakfasts and dinners.
 We then forage and prep the meals in groups.
 All participants are invited (and expected) to take part in the foraging and cooking.
 We will do our best to provide a varied menu throughout the weekend, however if you are on a limited diet or are a picky eater, you may want to bring some of your own food.
 Just in case.